 Count cells at the brightfield imaging cytometer using direct cell counting function.
 For cell counting, use 16 wells as replicates in a 384-well plate format.

 Transport the 384-well counting plate from the deck to the brightfield imaging cytometer via the turntable using the robotic arm and start the imaging process.
 The cytometer automatically determines the cell number per milliliter.
-Bring the counting plate back to its original position using robotic arm.
+Bring the counting plate back to its original position using the robotic arm.

 Transport a coated culture or assay plate from the shelf to the pipetting deck using the robotic arm.
 Remove coating and seed cells in the user-defined number, and volume suitable for the plate format (see Table 1).
 Move the plate to the on-deck shaker for 10 s at 500 rpm for cell distribution and transfer to the CO2 incubator.